 Indoor vs. Outdoor Roller Skates: What’s the Difference?

 The primary difference between the two styles of skates are the wheels.
 The hardness of a wheel can generally be determined by the number — the larger the number, the harder the wheel.
 Indoor rink skates have a wheel hardness between 88A to 103A.
 The harder material is great for the flat, smooth surface of the rink where you’re rarely going to run into obstacles like rocks or cracks.
-Outdoor skates, on the other hand, should not have a hardness above 90A.
+Outdoor roller skates for adults, on the other hand, should not have a hardness above 90A.
 The rougher terrain you encounter when skating outside requires more absorption of shock, so having a wheel that has more give ensures better grip and reduces your risk of slipping.

 In addition to hardness, the wheel’s size also makes a big difference in the way it interacts with the surface on which you’re skating.
 Smaller wheels — around 55mm to 60mm — are ideal for indoor skating.
 Less surface area means shorter roll time.
 In other words, it takes less time for the wheel to make one complete rotation.
 Why is this important?
 It allows you to make quick maneuvers and split-second turns when you’re among other skaters in the rink.
-If you’re skating outside, wheels between 60mm and 70mm are the best choice.
+If you’re roller skating outside, street roller skates with wheels between 60mm and 70mm are the best choice.
 The longer roll time means less maneuverability but better absorption for rough, uneven surfaces like concrete or asphalt.

 While plate placement is not an essential difference, it is a convenient one.
 The skate plate, or the plate that attaches the wheels to the boot, may be mounted farther forward on an outdoor skate than an indoor one.
 This unique placement shifts more weight onto the toe so it doesn’t lift when encountering rocks or other small obstacles.
 This is not a standardized rule for all outdoor skates, but it may be something to look for if you do decide to buy outdoor skates for yourself.